 Timing of Admissions Decisions

-UF Law reviews files on a modified rolling admissions basis and applicants could be notified of a decision as early as November, with notifications continuing through late July.
+UF Law reviews files on a rolling basis.
+Applicants could be notified of a decision as early as October, with notifications continuing through early August.
 Candidates are encouraged to submit the application as soon as possible.
-Applying early allows for the possibility of receiving a final decision much earlier in the process and for applying for financial aid in a timely manner.
-It also allows time to correct possible problems with the initial application.
-We strongly recommend applying early as this will place applicants in the best possible position for admission and scholarship consideration.
+Applying early will place applicants in the best possible position for admission and scholarship consideration.

 Petitioning for Reconsideration